COMP2150-24s1/level-design-assessment-IsaacOberlechner/README.md

 ### 1.1.
 Discovery

 This level facilitates discovery through the scaffolding of various mechanics.
-On a broader level, discovery is the focus of Section 1 where the player must learn how to use the core mechanics of the game in various contexts.
+Discovery is delivered in Section One where the player learns the core mechanics via structured encounters.
 The first encounter in Section 1 pits the player against a spike and a Chomper with no weapons.
-This teaches the player that contact with Chompers and spikes damages the player and they must use movement and jumping to avoid them.
+This teaches the player that Chompers and spikes damage the player and movement and jumping must be utilised to avoid contact.

 ![This is the alt text for an image!](DocImages/Discovery%20-%20Spikes%20and%20Chompers.png)

-The next encounter provides players with the Staff - a tool to both break through environmental obstacles (e.g. breakable wall) and defend themselves against close-range threats.
+The following encounter provides players with the Staff - a tool to break through environmental obstacles (e.g. a breakable wall) and defend themselves against close-range threats.

 ![This is the alt text for an image!](DocImages/Discovery%20-%20Passthrough%20Platforms,%20Staff,%20Checkpoint,%20Health.png)

 Later encounters in this Section provide players with the Gun and pit them against acid, a Spitter, and a moving platform.
-The player learns to utilize the Gun as a long-range tool to activate switches (e.g. to move the platform) and defend themselves from a distance.
+The player learns to utilise the Gun as a long-range tool to activate switches (e.g. to move the platform) and defend themselves from a distance.
+Progression through Section 1 rewards the players with the first key, signified by UI feedback.
+This scaffolds an understanding of the level objective, that is, to collect three keys.

 ![This is the alt text for an image!](DocImages/Discovery%20-%20Gun,%20Spitter,%20Acid,%20Moving%20Platofrm.png)